+Another really important aspect of raising ducklings is water.
 Ducklings require a deeper water dish than chicks, they should be able to dip their entire heads under the water.
 This allows them to clean their bills, eyes, and nostrils.
 Ducklings can actually get eye infections without the ability to wash out their eyes.
-They also need the water to properly digest their food.
+They also need water to properly digest their food.

+Another important aspect of raising ducklings is knowing when to let them have access to water to swim in.
 Ducklings can technically swim at about a week old, swim time should be short 10-15 minutes of supervised time.
-You can use a painters tray filled with water or a bathtub slightly filled.
-Our upstairs tub is a shower tub combo with a nice egress that allows them to “swim” but easily take a rest.
+Domestic ducks are not great swimmers, unlike their wild counterparts.
+You can use a painter’s tray filled with water or a bathtub slightly filled.
 When their swim time is up, remove them from the water, gently dry them off and return them to the warmth of the brooder.
 After week 5 they should be ok to swim for longer.
-Domestic ducks are not great swimmers, unlike their wild counterparts.

 By week 3 you can begin introducing them to the great outdoors on warm days (at least 65 degrees F) Make sure they are in a secure pen so no predators can attack them.
 They can be moved outside permanently anytime after week 4.